NewbieLukica/Recipe-app-/README.md

 A simple web application to store, view, edit, and filter a personal recipe collection.
 Recipes can be added from a link or as a custom entry with ingredients.

+This app was made using the Gemini code assist the app is made purely for fun and personal use, feel free to use it, I will bbe addig more features and stuff to it when I learn how to do things properly, thanks for the understanding c:

 ## Prerequisites

 Before you begin, ensure you have the following installed on your new PC: